asseco-voice/laravel-inbox/README.md

 # Laravel inbox

-Purpose of this package is to provide pattern matching for incoming communication and executing custom callbacks if they match.
+Purpose of this package is to provide pattern-matching for incoming communication and executing custom callbacks if they match.

 Credits to [BeyondCode](https://github.com/beyondcode/laravel-mailbox) for the